seregazhuk/seregazhuk.github.io_old/_posts/2016-09-20-php-tumblr-downloader.md

 tags: [PHP, Tumblr]
 ---

-## Registering App in Tubmlr
+## Registering App in Tumblr

-I'm going to create a script to rip all images/videos from ones blog from [Tumblr](http://tumblr.com).
+I'm going to create a script to rip all images/videos from one's blog from [Tumblr](http://tumblr.com).
 To interact with Tumblr I will use their [official PHP client](https://github.com/tumblr/tumblr.php).
 The client itself requires API credentials:

 {% highlight php %}